intel/llvm/scripts/core/PROG.rst

 call ${x}ProgramGetNativeHandle to retrieve a ${x}_native_handle_t.
 We can then leverage a platform extension to convert the native handle to a driver handle.
-For example, OpenCL platform may expose an extension ${x}ProgramConvertOpenCLExt to retrieve a cl_program.
+For example, OpenCL platform may expose an extension ${x}ProgramCreateWithNativeHandle to retrieve a cl_program.